-Number 63 is run as a Friendly Society, regulated by the Financial Conduct Authority under the Co-operative and Community Benefit Societies Act 2014 and managed by a Board of Directors of seven elected shareholders.
+Number 63 is run as a Registered Society, regulated by the Financial Conduct Authority under the Co-operative and Community Benefit Societies Act 2014 and managed by a Board of Directors of nine elected shareholders.

 As a hotel, now a gracious old lady of 70, but with a history dating back some 150 years, Number 63 is a property with expensive needs for maintenance, upkeep and upgrading.
 As well as supporting this lovely boutique hotel by using the accommodation and other facilities, there is the opportunity to support the fundraising activities of the 500 and 2000 Clubs, whose additional income for 63 is very much appreciated.